INFJ Meets ISTP

 In contrast, INFJs aren’t mechanically minded.
 They get impatient with details and prefer to head straight to outcomes.
 The ISTP can be a big help to the INFJ who doesn’t want to bother with, say, taking apart a toaster to see why it’s not working.
 If the problem is a blown fuse, that may occur to the INFJ intuitively while the ISTP works his or her way to the solution through logic.
 ISTPs are likely to examine the parts of the toaster before checking the fusebox.
 The two types have complementary strengths.

 When an ISTP and INFJ collect information to make a big decision, such as what car to buy, their sensing and intuitive functions may collide.
 The ISTP may not be satisfied until all aspects of a model are checked out and the vehicle is examined by a mechanic.
 The INFJ is more likely to base his or her decision on how the engine runs and if the car feels good to drive.
-The ISTP’s private opinion is that the INFJ rushes to conclusions without taking enough precautions.
-The INFJ thinks the ISTP is too fussy about details.

 Thinking vs. Feeling